gnmerritt/gnmerritt.net/aboutme.markdown

 working on the mobile development team at [TripAdvisor](http://tripadvisor.com) in Newton, Massachusetts.

-I'm primarily interested in applying insights from both number theory and modern neurscience to machine learning.
+My primary research interest is applying insights from both number theory and modern neurscience to machine learning.
 I was in charge of the low-level motion code for the [Northern Bites](http://robocup.bowdoin.edu/blog/) Robocup Team (Standard Platform League), where I [used particle swarm optimization](http://www.bowdoin.edu/student-fellowships/pdf/summer-2010/n-merritt.pdf)